 What is Liquidity?

-Liquidity is an essential concept in finance, because it describes the ability of a trader or investor to quickly convert an asset into cash.
+The meaning of liquidity, an essential concept in finance, lies in the ability of a trader or investor to swiftly convert an asset into cash.
 When an asset has good liquidity, it can be sold on short notice without having to accept a significant discount for its price.
 The more liquid an asset is, the greater the confidence investors have that they will receive fair value for their investment when converting it to cash.
 This is why many types of investments are judged by how liquid they are—as this determines whether or not the investor can easily access their funds and at what rate of return.

 There are a variety of ways that liquidity is determined.
 One way is through market capitalization, which measures how much money has been invested in a particular asset or company.
 The greater the market capitalization, the more liquid an investment is likely to be.
 Another measure of liquidity is a metric called volume-weighted average price (VWAP).
 This measures the average cost per share over a period of time and can help determine whether an asset is very liquid or not.